 While we will assist with your child's travel plans whenever possible, you are responsible for arranging your child's safe travel to Camp.
 It's imperative that we know your child's travel plans if arriving by air-including mode of transportation and arrival and departure dates and times-at least two weeks prior to arrival.
 Please inform us immediately of any changes to your child's itinerary.
 Please read this section very carefully before making your travel plans.
-Complete the Transportation Form, which is located at the back of this handbook or on-line.
+Complete the Transportation Form, which is located on our website, a QR code is available in the back of this handbook.